Confederate privateer: Call for privateers

 An anomalous feature of the legislation governing Confederate privateering was that it allowed attacking enemy warships.
 To give an incentive in the absence of valuable cargoes of merchant vessels that could be sold for profit, the law provided for fixed monetary awards for capturing or destroying ships of the US Navy, with the size of the awards to be based on the numbers in the crews and the value of the ships taken or destroyed.
 This provision was never applied, as no Union warships were destroyed by privateers.
 A near exception was provided by the armored ram CSS Manassas, which started as a privateer at New Orleans by riverboat Captain John A. Stevenson.
-Before he could take his ship into battle, however, she was seized by the Confederate Navy and put under the command of Lieutenant Alexander Warley.
+Before he could take his ship into battle, however, she was seized by the Confederate Navy and put under the command of Lieutenant Alexander F. Warley.
 Manassas performed creditably at the Battle of the Head of Passes and Battle of Forts Jackson and St. Philip, but Stevenson and his backers got no reward.

 Privateering activity was strongest at the major ports of Charleston, Savannah, and New Orleans, and off the North Carolina coast where the trade of Northern cities with Caribbean and South American countries made use of the Gulf Stream to speed their northward voyages.
 The first capture of the war was made on 16 May 1861, when the bark Ocean Eagle was taken by privateer J. C. Calhoun at the mouth of the Mississippi River.
 Ocean Eagle was registered in New England, so the capture was legal, but it is not clear that it aided the South, as she was carrying her cargo of lime to New Orleans.
 By disrupting the New Orleans trade, the privateers there actually aided the blockade.
 Privateering activity near Cape Hatteras, on the coast of North Carolina, was particularly irksome to the Union.